 All this makes it crucial to create a security operation center and dedicated team that can adapt to the challenges in the cloud environment.
 Furthermore, the cloud security operation center should align with the risk team to better understand the cloud environment and take adequate measures to prevent threats and attacks.

-You must focus on three crucial components to build an effective center for cloud security operation.
+You must focus on three crucial components to build an effective center for cloud security operation center.
 These three components are people, tools, and processes.
 Together, they can make an effective SOC for monitoring the cloud environment continuously.
 Establishing a SOC for the cloud is much needed for improved organizational security.
 It allows the organization to successfully prevent, analyze, detect, and respond to threats.

 Let’s dig deeper to understand the importance of each of the three components and how they contribute to building an effective security operations center.